iampersistent/OSMlib-base/README.txt

 === The Stream Parser

-(NOTE: This API changed between version 0.1.1 and 0.1.2 of the osmlib-base library to better fit newer versions of libxml-ruby.)

 To parse an OSM XML file create a subclass of OSM::Callbacks and define the methods node(), way(), and relation() in it: